 3. NEVER load a firearm except on the firing lines.

-4. NEVER assume a firearms is unloaded – check it to be sure and leave the action open while on the firing line.
+4. NEVER assume a firearm is unloaded – check it to be sure and leave the action open while on the firing line.

 5. NEVER put your finger on the trigger or take the firearm off safe unless you are ready to shoot and the firearm is pointing towards the targets and impact areas.